 Benefits of IVF with Egg Donor

 The main advantage of in vitro fertilization is that it allows a woman who no longer has good eggs to have her own child.
 As in standard conception, the baby carries the spouse’s genetic material.

-IVF protocols with a donor egg also allow you to choose the “desired” characteristics of the unborn child.
+IVF protocols with a Perfect Egg donor also allow you to choose the “desired” characteristics of the unborn child.
 Intended parents can receive information not only about the results of the health check for the donor but also about external characteristics, race and nationality.